mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-infrastructure-cost-kpis.md

 ### Average Production Workspace Cost

  - **Description**: The fraction which compares the amount of Production Environment costs with the number of workspaces which at a given month of the Cloud Infrastructure service.
+Production Environment will be defined as the environment where we host all our customers, including paid and free workspaces.
  - **Formula**: APWC = Production Environment Costs/Number of Workspaces

 ### Average Production Freemium Cost